Governance at High View School: Our Local Governing Body

 - Annually maintaining and updating a file of pecuniary interest declarations.

 - Reviewing, approving and monitoring the School Improvement Plan.

-There are a number of other committees, but these only meet if required, for example: performance management, exclusions, complaints or for disciplinary purposes.
-Where possible we join in with the fun events too which take place throughout the year, Christmas time, class assemblies and performances being the most special.
-I think the most important thing to mention is that we have a very committed governing body.
-We can all give varying degrees of our time due to work and family commitments, but working as a team with everyone taking just a little bit extra responsibility makes us effective.
+And finally, we think that the most important thing to mention is that we have a very committed governing body, who all give varying degrees of time, due to varying work and family commitments.
+But, working as a team, with everyone taking extra responsibility where they can, makes us effective.